 In 1996, a vision for bringing the arts to residents of the Blackstone Valley was born.
 The challenge was to turn an abandoned, heavily-vandalized building into the new home of Blackstone River Theatre.
 Since July, 1996, when BRT took over the former Unity Masonic Lodge at 549 Broad Street, Cumberland, it has been painstakingly transformed from a building targeted for demolition into what is now one of the brightest spots in the Valley.
 The renovation work was spearheaded by Russell Gusetti and Bob Drouin of the RI-based music ensemble Pendragon who coordinated a small but dedicated group of volunteers with financial support provided by the John H. Chafee Blackstone River Valley National Heritage Corridor Commission, the Town of Cumberland, and several local businesses.

 After an initial four-year, all-volunteer renovation effort, BRT has been open for performances since September, 2000.
 Renovations and improvements are ongoing.
-Future plans include the renovation of the building's 2nd level into a performance area as well as office/meeting and classroom spaces.
-This effort will include the purchase and installation of a handicapped-accessible elevator and other necessary electrical, structural and plumbing upgrades and improvements.
+Office/meeting and classroom spaces were added on the 3rd level in 2018 thanks to a grant from The Champlin Foundation.
 The first Phase of a major capital improvements plan began in Spring 2016 with the historic repair and renovation of the building's windows and installation of fire-rated window treatments in the main hall.
 Installation of a dual HVAC system in the building's mezzanine and 2nd floor office areas took place in early 2017.
-Support for this project is made possible by a grant from The Champlin Foundations and also by a State Cultural Facilities Grant awarded by the Rhode Island State Council on the Arts.
+Support for this project was made possible by a grant from The Champlin Foundation and also by a State Cultural Facilities Grant awarded by the Rhode Island State Council on the Arts.